 - What other types of face covering are acceptable?

-- The minimum acceptable standards for non-medical masks are outlined in the COVID-19 Campus Rules as follows: An appropriate mask must have two layers of tightly woven fabric (cotton or linen), or be a commercially produced disposable non-medical mask, and securely fit, without gaping, over the nose and mouth with ties or ear loops.
+- The minimum acceptable standards for non-medical masks are outlined in the COVID-19 Campus Rules as follows: An appropriate mask must have three layers of tightly woven fabric (cotton or linen), or be a commercially produced disposable non-medical mask, and securely fit, without gaping, over the nose and mouth with ties or ear loops.

 - For more information on acceptable masks please see the British Columbia Centre for Disease Control website.